Small-span Hermitian matrices over quadratic integer rings: Missing small-span polynomials

 \section{Missing small-span polynomials}

 Finally, we turn our attention to the question of which polynomials appear as minimal polynomials of small-span matrices.
-We define a \textbf{cosine polynomial} to be a monic integer polynomial having all its zeros contained in the interval $[-2,2]$, and a \textbf{non-cosine polynomial} to be a monic totally real integer polynomial with at least one zero lying outside $[-2,2]$.
-McKee \cite{McKee:SmallSpan10} found six small-span polynomials of low degree that are not the minimal polynomial of any Hermitian $\Z$-matrix: three degree-$6$ cosine polynomials
+We define a \textbf{cosine polynomial} to be a monic integer polynomial having all its zeros contained in the interval $[-2,2]$, and a \textbf{non-cosine polynomial} to be a monic totally-real integer polynomial with at least one zero lying outside $[-2,2]$.
+McKee \cite{McKee:SmallSpan10} found six small-span polynomials of low degree that are not the minimal polynomial of any symmetric $\Z$-matrix: three degree-$6$ cosine polynomials

 and three degree-$7$ non-cosine polynomials